stars-laboratory/stars-laboratory.github.io/Dpublications.md

 ### Conference Papers

 1. Zhang, Z.\*, Feng, Y., and Liu, C., 2025, “Machine Learning and Finite Element Analysis Teaming for Inverse Design of Metamaterial with Adaptive Pressure Response in Footwear Design,” *Proceedings of the
 ASME 2025 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference (IDETC-CIE)*.
-(Accepted for Publication)
+V02AT02A036.
+ASME.
+[Link](https://doi.org/10.1115/DETC2025-168937)
      * ***This work won the 3rd place award at the 2025 OSU IEM Student Research Syposium (Student: Ziyang Zhang)***

 1. Yangue, E.\*, O’Connor, E.\*, and Liu, C., 2025, “Addressing Class Imbalance in Diabetic Retinopathy Detection: An Enhanced Diffusion-Resampling Data Augmentation Approach,” *Proceedings of the 2025 IEEE